eldoyle/PythonIntro/_episodes/04-Editor.md

 2. Spyder will run your code in order, line by line, from top to bottom.

 3. Example- same as code above to convert area in pixels to mm2.
 Create a new script file by clicking the blank page button on the top left.
-Then, type in the following commands:
+Then, type in the following commands
 ~~~
 """
 Created on Mon Apr 24 21:15:50 2017